RAS-University/robotic-courses/docs/MPC.md

   $$
   V(x)=\frac{1}{2}((x-v)^\top H(x-v)+d)
   $$
   and solve for $v$, $H$ and $d$.
-Comparing the expension of the quadratic of the right- and left-hand sides gives
+Comparing the expansion of the quadratic of the right- and left-hand sides gives
   $$
   x^\top Hx-2x^\top Hv+v^\top Hv+d=x^\top(A+B)x-2x^\top(Aa+Bb)+a^\top Aa+b^\top Bb
   $$